bertkdowns/pyomo-replace/paper/paper.md

 ```
 These lines:

-- Create a new Equation Oriented Model in the Pyomo Framework
+- Create a new equation-oriented model in the Pyomo Framework
-- Add a IDAES Flowsheet into the equation oriented model (This always required when building models with IDAES)
+- Add a IDAES Flowsheet into the equation-oriented model (This always required when building models with IDAES)
 - Specify the fluid property package to model water, using the IAPWS95 specification [@wagner2002iapws]
 - Add a Compressor unit operation to the flowsheet, using the IAPWS95 property package to model the properties of the water.